jcalixte/rnrps/article/article.md

 ## A picture is worth a thousand words

-To summarize, here the 3 steps explained in pictures:
+To summarize, here 3 steps explained in pictures:

 1. Player 1 creates the play
    - Player 1 saves a local document